 In November 2021 I was admitted to the roll of solicitors and am excited to continue my journey with Hawkins Family Law – having started working at the firm in 2017, immediately after graduating University with a first-class honours degree as well as the Kennedy Prize for the ‘Best All-Round Law Student’.

-For the past two years, after having completed my postgraduate Masters degree in Family Law, I have had the privilege of working with and learning from leading lawyers and partners of the firm Jo Hawkins, Annabel Hayward, Loraine Davenport and Stacey St Clair.
-During this period of training I have been lucky enough to be involved in a variety of cases including high net worth financial matters with complexities such as trusts, limited companies and overseas assets.
+I have had the privilege of working with and learning from leading lawyers and partners of the firm Jo Hawkins, Annabel Hayward, Loraine Davenport and Stacey St Clair, and have been lucky enough to be involved in a variety of cases including high net worth financial matters with complexities such as trusts, limited companies and overseas assets.
 I have also amassed experience in children matters involving intractable contact disputes and domestic violence, also representing clients both in pursuing or defending injunctive actions such as Non-Molestation and Occupation Orders.

 Whilst I always explore with my clients all appropriate methods of resolving disputes, I have successfully represented clients in Court and in all cases have guided them through the process to achieve the right outcome.
 I also understand the emotional turmoil that a divorce or separation can bring and the importance of having support during these times.